wurli/tidyverse-dev-bot/news-files-annotated/readr.md

 !begin-bullets-13!

+-   !begin-bullet!
--   Column specifications are now coloured when printed.
+    Column specifications are now coloured when printed.
 This makes it easy to see at a glance when a column is input as a different type then the rest.
 Colouring can be disabled by setting `options(crayon.enabled = FALSE)`.

+    !end-bullet!
+-   !begin-bullet!
--   `as.col_spec()` can now use named character vectors, which makes `read_csv("file.csv", col_types = c(xyz = "c"))` equivalent to
+    `as.col_spec()` can now use named character vectors, which makes `read_csv("file.csv", col_types = c(xyz = "c"))` equivalent to
     `read_csv("file.csv", col_types = cols(xyz = col_character())`

+    !end-bullet!
+-   !begin-bullet!
--   Fix skipping when single quotes are embedded in double quoted strings, and single quotes in skipped or commented lines (#944,
+    Fix skipping when single quotes are embedded in double quoted strings, and single quotes in skipped or commented lines (#944,
     #945).

+    !end-bullet!
+-   !begin-bullet!
--   Fix for compilation using custom architectures on macOS (#919)
+    Fix for compilation using custom architectures on macOS (#919)

+    !end-bullet!
+-   !begin-bullet!
--   Fix for valgrind errors (#941)
+    Fix for valgrind errors (#941)

+    !end-bullet!

 !end-bullets-13!